-The County Superintendent recognizes that homework contributes toward building responsibility, selfdiscipline and life-long learning habits, and that time spent on homework directly influences students ability to meet the county's academic standards.
-The County Superintendent expects students, parents / guardians and staff to view homework as a routine and important part of student's daily lives.
-The primary purpose of homework assignments is to extend the classroom learning and provide students with additional practice opportunities.
+The County Superintendent recognizes that homework contributes toward building responsibility, self- discipline and life-long learning habits and time spent on homework directly influences students' ability to meet the county's academic standards.
+The primary purpose of any homework assignments is to extend the classroom learning and provide students with additional practice opportunities.
 To that extent, each administrator is to monitor the type, quality and quantity of homework assignments.